 7. You Can't Remember That Restaurant's Name

-If you constantly forget what you had for breakfast, or you can't recall the name of that restaurant you just went to, take note.
-"The most common sign is memory problems that interfere with your daily life," Fillit says.
+If you constantly forget what you had for breakfast, or can't recall the name of that restaurant you just went to, consider it a red flag.
+"The most common sign [of dementia] is memory problems that interfere with your daily life," Dr. Fillit says.
 "You may have trouble remembering familiar names or places on a regular basis."
-And it can be incredibly frustrating.

-9. Your Can't Recall What You Just Read
+9. You Struggle To Recall What You Just Read

 It can be tough to learn new skills, but people with dementia often have a particularly difficult time.
-If you have early-onset dementia, Zwerling tells me you might struggle when learning how to use a new tool, or developing a new skill.
+If you have early-onset dementia, Zwerling says you might struggle with things like learning how to use a new tool, or when developing a new skill.